 Bearing an attitude of “good enough,” “make do,” “I’m okay,” and “strive to do my best” are responses that develop gratitude, encourage ingenuity and creativity to work with what we have to achieve what is possible.

-I will bathe in my source-connection despite the countless negative, deprecating, insulting and racist remarks or unpleasant deeds that are thrown at me.
+I will bathe in my source-connection despite the countless negative, disparaging, insulting and racist remarks or unpleasant deeds that are thrown at me.
 These create a toxic situation and a sense of unworthiness and self-doubt, and I feel ugly.
-When necessary, I will visualize a plexiglass shield against that negativity, message, or antagonism to protect my self-worth and source-connection.
+When necessary, I will visualize a plastic or plexiglass shield against that negativity, message, or antagonism to protect my self-worth and source-connection.
 I will not tolerate any recurring negativity to permeate me and my spirit.
 I will remain the positive person that I am becoming, want to be, and am meant to be.

 Everyone has the right to freedom of religion.
 What they don’t have is the right to interfere in my secular life.